Why Adam Levine May Quit ‘The Voice’ After Season 12

-Adam Levine be ready to quit The Voice after 12 seasons according to recent reports.
+Adam Levine may be ready to quit The Voice after 12 seasons, according to recent reports.

-Levine may be preparing to wave bye bye to The Voice and could potentially be leaving the show after appearing on every single season amid reports the Maroon 5 frontman supposedly doesn’t wish to return alongside Miley Cyrus, who is so far the only coach confirmed for Season 13.
+Levine may be preparing to wave bye-bye to The Voice and could potentially be leaving the show after appearing on every single season amid reports the Maroon 5 frontman supposedly doesn’t wish to return alongside Miley Cyrus, who is so far the only coach confirmed for Season 13.

 A recent report by Radar Online alleged that Levine’s co-coach Gwen Stefani allegedly isn’t too keen to return to The Voice alongside Cyrus later this year and claimed that producers are worried that Blake may be ready to leave alongside his girlfriend, which could also mean Adam could follow suit should the couple quit – or at least sit out Season 13.